greenware2/meh-whynot/README.md

 - [Misc.](#misc.)

 # Video Sharing
-*Video sharing service revivals such as YouTube*
+*Video sharing service revivals such as YouTube, Vimeo, etc.*
 - [KamTape](https://kamtape.com) - A faithful recreation of YouTube in 2005.
 Made by the original creator of this repository, [jrs](http://www.kamtape.com/profile.php?user=jr).
+- [StupidVideos](http://stupidvideos.com) - What they used before YouTube.
+Was brought back sometime in 2016.

 # Messaging / Social Networking
 *Revivals of messaging services such as MSN Messenger, AOL, etc.*